k4kpk/k4kpk.github.io/sota-guides/Flat Top Mountain (W4G_HC-006).md

 --------------------------------------------------------
 #### Drive Guide - Flat Top from Atlanta

 * **Duration**: 2:20 to Dyer Cemetery.
-    * Allow 20 minutes more, if you drive from Dyer up to the top.
+Add 20 minutes if you drive from Dyer to the top.
 * **Google Maps** URL from Atlanta (33.917, -84.3378): (Does not show USFS-64A.) https://tinyurl.com/atlanta-dyer-cem
 * **Seasonal/Limited Access**:
     * No limits if hiking from Dyer Cemetery.
-    * Gate on final mile (USFS-64A) officially closed Jan to mid-March.
+    * Final mile (USFS-64A) gated Jan to mid-March; often requires 4WD.
-    * 4WD may be required for USFS-64A.
 * **Directions**:
     * I-285 W, I-75 N, I-575 N, GA-5 N
     * L on GA-5 in Blue Ridge at McDonalds.
 Go 3.7